 On Saturday, September 14, 2024, Gabriella Cario, a 57-year-old flight attendant and mother of three, suffered a fatal collapse while boarding an ITA Airways flight at Reggio Calabria Airport, Italy.
-Despite feeling unwell, Cario decided against seeking medical aid, opting instead to continue her journey home to Rome.
+Despite feeling unwell at the airport, Cario had decided against seeking medical aid, opting instead to continue her journey home to Rome.

-Witnesses reported that Cario looked visibly ill but chose to proceed with her journey.
+Witnesses reported that Cario looked visibly ill but chose to proceed.
 Soon after boarding ITA Airways flight 1156, she collapsed in front of shocked passengers and crew members.
 Emergency medical personnel were swiftly called to the scene, but they were unable to resuscitate her.
 The precise cause of Cario’s death remains undetermined, with initial reports only mentioning a sudden illness.

-Regarded as a well-known figure in her local community of Sabaudia, Cario’s funeral was held there.
+Cario’s funeral was held in her local community of Sabaudia, where she was a well-known figure.
 Mayor of Sabaudia, Alberto Mosca, expressed his sorrow over her death, stating, “I knew Gabriella.
 She was a bright, always-smiling, and kind woman.
-On behalf of the administration and the entire community, I extend our heartfelt condolences to her husband and her beloved three children”.
+On behalf of the administration and the entire community, I extend our heartfelt condolences to her husband and her beloved three children.”

 Contrary to what one might think, in-flight medical emergencies are not particularly rare.
 According to aviation health experts, approximately one out of every 604 flights will encounter some sort of medical emergency.
 The most frequently reported incidents include fainting, gastrointestinal issues, and cardiovascular symptoms.
 While flight crews are equipped with medical kits and automated external defibrillators (AEDs), and have protocols to consult with ground-based medical professionals, managing these emergencies in an air travel environment can be quite challenging.